 Adpai comes alive as ‘Kutumba Ganeshas’ are immersed

-The village narrow roads reverberated with devotional songs, as processions of Ganesh idols and tableaux depicting several mythological scenes and current issues pass through these narrow roads for the immersion ceremony.
+The village narrow roads reverberated with devotional songs, as processions of Ganesh idols and tableaux depicting several mythological scenes and current issues pass through these tiny lanes for the immersion ritual.

-Ganesh Chaturthi, popularly known as ‘Chovoth’ in Goa, is an event when family members come together to worship Lord Ganesh.
+Ganesh Chaturthi, popularly known as ‘Chovoth’ in Goa, is a festival in which family members gather to worship Lord Ganesh.
 Many old houses wear a new bright look and come alive to the sounds of the festive celebration.

-The clay idol of Lord Ganesha is not bought but, as is tradition, is made by a member of the Naik Kurdikar family at the temple.
-The clay idol of Ganpati, when ready for worship, is brought inside the temple where the final touch – painting the eyes open – is done.
+The clay idol of Lord Ganesha is not purchased; instead, a member of the Naik Kurdikar family creates it in the temple, as is the tradition.
+When Ganpati’s clay idol is ready for worship, it is taken inside the temple where the final touch – painting the eyes open – is done.
 It is believed that life is imbibed into the clay idol only after the first prayers.

-All the idols are taken to the Datta Mandap in the village and after a last joint prayer, they are taken on canoes and immersed in the Zuari river.
+In the evening all the idols are carried to the village’s Datta Mandap, where following a last communal prayer, they are taken on canoes and immersed in the Zuari river.